mishrsud/sudhanshutheone.com/input/posts/aspnetcore-metpackage-making-sense.md

 Things to note:
 1. I'm using this SDK: Microsoft.NET.Sdk.Web
-2. My app targets .NET Core 2.1 - this is indicated by the Target Framework Moniker (TFM) in the TargetFramework tag of the csproj file
+2. My app targets .NET Core 2.1 - this is indicated by the Target Framework Moniker (TFM) in the **TargetFramework** tag of the csproj file

 Now, I do not specify any version on the package "Microsoft.AspNetCore.App", so why was nuget complaining of a downgrade?
 What's going on here?

 ### More detail on the issue, please?
 As mentioned previously, I was using the default template for my csproj created when I created the project.
-At the time, the following runtimes were installed for AspNetCore: (you can check this by running ```dotnet --info``` in a command shell.
+At the time, the following runtimes were installed for AspNetCore: (you can check this by running ```dotnet --list-runtimes``` in a command shell.
 Look for ".NET Core runtimes installed")
 ```
 Microsoft.AspNetCore.All 2.1.4
 Microsoft.AspNetCore.All 2.1.5